Undergraduate Student Resources

 Undergraduate students can get support and information to help them finish in four years from the Student Success Center in Suite 101, Robinson Hall.

-The Semester-in-Residence Program is an intensive residential research experience offering students the chance to live, work and study on the Hugh R. Sharp Campus in Lewes while exploring marine studies.
+This intensive residential experience offers students the chance to take introductory graduate-level courses and conduct research in marine science on the Hugh R. Sharp Campus in Lewes.

 Requirements for consideration: